A Caveat and Affiliates

 Common Pests/ Diseases

 Aphids and spider mites often present problems for the English Ivy plant, even when kept indoors.
-Use appropriate natural sprays or dusts to treat whenever you find signs of them.
+Use appropriate natural sprays or dust to treat whenever you find signs of them.

 However, the most serious diseases include Xanthomonas (bacterial leaf spot) and Rhizoctonia root rot.
 Bacterial leaf spot is identified by brown or black spots on the leaves, and severe cases cause stems to become twisted and distorted.
 Affected plants should be removed and destroyed.
 Spray remaining plants with a solution of 1 part vinegar mixed with 10 parts water.